-If animals from QS-approved livestock owners are delivered by commercial livestock haulage companies, their QS eligibility of delivery as a QS livestock haulier must be present in the QS database in order for the resulting meat to be marketed as QS product.
+If the slaughterhouse commissions commercial livestock hauliers for the transport of animals from QS-approved livestock owners, the QS eligibility of delivery as a QS livestock haulier must be available in the QS software platform so that the meat obtained from this can be marketed as QS goods.
 The procedure for querying eligibility of delivery must be documented and the QS eligibility of delivery examined for each transport journey.